sungheeyun/sungheeyun.github.io/_posts/2025-09-05-PST - richness of musical notes.markdown

 > Standing at Mozart's birthplace in Salzburg, playing his Sonatas on that aged grand piano, I was struck not just by the beauty of the music, but by the mathematical impossibility of what I was experiencing &ndash; how does linear variation in a single parameter create such rich, multidimensional emotional and intellectual content?

 > &hellip; Musical experience might serve as a litmus test for genuine machine consciousness—not because music is inherently special, but because musical richness requires the full complexity of conscious temporal processing.

+> &hellip; This places musical experience in a fascinating middle ground &ndash; <span class="emph">more universal than purely cultural phenomena, yet more contingent than the mathematical truths that underlie it.</span>

 > The mathematics of frequency provides the vocabulary; consciousness provides the grammar; culture provides the literature; and the result is the impossible, beautiful richness of musical experience that emerges from the interaction between the simplest possible acoustic phenomena and the most complex information-processing system we know &ndash; <span class="emph">the conscious mind encountering beauty in time!</span>